About Gail Ingram NP:

 - Southampton Hospital—Telemetry, Medical/Surgical, float to Pediatrics, ER, ICU.

 In addition to charge nurse and preceptor roles, served as a nurse consultant to Southampton Hospital in 2009.
 Worked with the Director of Nursing to create and implement a nurse retention plan for summer staffing.
 In 2010, began VIP private duty nursing in Manhattan with privileges at the Hospital for Special Surgery, Mt.
-Sinai, Lennox Hill, and NYU.
-Per diem positions in Manhattan included VNSNY CHOICE Select Health clinical evaluation manager of Medicaid services and confinements using Milliman Care Guidelines for members with HIV, Northside Center for Child Development school nurse, Columbia Medical Center Immunization clinic, home infusions, end-of-life care, and plastic surgery recovery.
+Sinai, Lenox Hill, and NYU.
+Per diem positions in Manhattan included VNSNY CHOICE Select Health clinical evaluation manager of Medicaid services and confinements using Milliman Care Guidelines for members with HIV; Northside Center for Child Development school nurse; Columbia Medical Center Immunization clinic; home infusions; end-of-life care; and plastic surgery recovery.

 In 2010, founded Nightingale Wellness after recognizing a need in New York City for a service that provides more than private duty nursing.
 The business provides patient advocacy, care coordination, and medical stewardship to a select client base in Manhattan.

-Received a scholarship to New York University based on merit and, while there, won a prestigious peer-nominated President’s Service Award for distinguished service and contribution to the NYU community.
-Created the first and only health column in any NYU publication (NYUlocal.com).
+Received a scholarship to New York University based on merit and, while there, created the first and only health column in any NYU publication (NYUlocal.com).
 Studied global health at Austral University in Buenos Aires, Argentina and completed clinical rotations at the Lower Eastside Service Center (Su Casa), Mt.
 Sinai Visiting Doctor’s Program, Memorial Sloan Kettering Cancer Center lymphoma clinic, Bellevue Hospital cardiology clinic, and Jewish Home Lifecare.
 Completed a Health Impact Assessment (HIA) on South Asian cab drivers in NYC using a SSTEP program to decrease cardiovascular disease and a Capstone project focusing on exercise as a fall prevention tool in older adults.